 No one wants to come off clingy or too interested.
-You also want to have a conversation, so you have to find a happy medium depending on your relationship with that person.
+On the other hand, you also want to have a conversation so saying, “hi,” won’t cut it.
+You have to find a happy medium depending on your relationship with that person.

-#1 Are you texting someone new?
 When it comes to knowing how to start a conversation over text with someone new, that is probably the most challenging.
-If you didn’t meet at school or work you may not have anything in common to offer a reason for reaching out.
+If you didn’t meet at school or work, you may not have anything in common to offer a reason for reaching out.

-#2 Just want to talk?
-If you’re texting someone new, but don’t want to commit to meeting up, try something more playful and interesting that will get a conversation going.
-Even something as simple as, “I was watching The Office and something Michael Scott said reminded me of you.”
+If you’re texting someone new, but don’t want to commit to meeting up, try something more playful and interesting to get a conversation going.
+Even something as simple as, “I was watching The Office, and something Michael Scott said reminded me of the other night.”